MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-conditional-access-windows-defender-advanced-threat-protection.md

 ms.date: 09/03/2018
 ---

-# Configure conditinal access in Windows Defender ATP
+# Configure conditional access in Windows Defender ATP
 **Applies to:**
-- Windows Defender Advanced Threat Protection (Windows Defender ATP
+- Windows Defender Advanced Threat Protection (Windows Defender ATP)

 This section guides you through all the steps you need to take to properly implement conditional access.